ibm-cloud-docs/containers/cs_clusters.md

 Use the {{site.data.keyword.cloud_notm}} CLI to create a standard, gateway-enabled cluster on classic infrastructure.
 {: shortdesc}

-When you enable a gateway on a classic cluster, the cluster is created with a `default` worker pool of compute worker nodes that are connected to a private VLAN only, and a `gateway` worker pool of gateway worker nodes that are connected to public and private VLANs.
+When you enable a gateway on a classic cluster, the cluster is created with a `compute` worker pool of compute worker nodes that are connected to a private VLAN only, and a `gateway` worker pool of gateway worker nodes that are connected to public and private VLANs.
 Traffic into or out of the cluster is routed through the gateway worker nodes, which provide your cluster with limited public access.
 For more information about the network setup for gateway-enabled clusters, see [Using a gateway-enabled cluster](/docs/containers?topic=containers-plan_clusters#gateway).

 Before you begin, install the [{{site.data.keyword.cloud_notm}} CLI and the {{site.data.keyword.containerlong_notm}} plug-in](/docs/containers?topic=containers-cs_cli_install#cs_cli_install).